roshan076/My-Portfolio/README.md

 - **Accssibility Quiz**: A project focuses on building an accessible quiz using HTML and CSS, applying best practices for screen readers, keyboard navigation, and form elements.
 [View Project](./Web-Design/8.Accessibility-Quiz/index.html)

+- **Balance Sheet**: A project showcasing a company's balance sheet built using HTML and CSS, focusing on the use of pseudo-selectors for styling tables and enhancing layout accessibility.
+[View Project](./Web-Design/9.Balance-Sheet/index.html)

 ## How to View Projects

 To view any project, navigate to the respective folder and open the `index.html` file.